 But there might be one more step to your Facebook business page that you haven’t taken yet — verification.

-In order to verify your page, you just enter a phone number for Facebook to call you with a verification code.
-Then you enter the 4-digit code.
-It’s that easy.
+you just enter a phone number for Facebook to call you with a

 Two more quick tips for your Facebook page before going live: